-See additional reports-related information in Records Section.
+Additional reports - related information may be referred to in Section 7.0, Records.

 The primary report associated with the EM Program is the Annual Savannah River Site Environmental Report, which meets the reporting criteria required by DOE Order 231.1B, Environment, Safety and Health Reporting.
 This report is issued annually and includes a compliance summary for the site, program information for monitoring and surveillance, a discussion of potential doses to the public, and a summary of environmental data.
 The Annual SRS Site Environmental Report will also include public notification of clearance of property.
 Information on materials released containing residual activity is summarized in the Site Environmental Report and is managed in accordance with Manual 5Q1.1, Procedure 5.17, Radiological Release of Material, including use of approved Authorized Limits, surveys of cleared property with type and quantity of property cleared, and independent verification results, as appropriate.